jspenc72/wip-hoodie-store-on-pouchdb/README.md

 ## The Plan™

 We will create an isolated module that implements the `hoodie.store` API.
-Once finished, we will replace our self-cooked localStorage solution with it, but that’s another plan™
+Once finished, we will replace our self-cooked localStorage solution with it, but that will be another plan™.
+For now:

 - [x] Create hoodie.store dream api
 - [ ] Create test setup with multi couch